2012 13" MacBook Air [3rd,2C,U] + RX 570 @ 10Gbps-TB1 (AKiTiO Thunder2) + macOS 10.15.1 & Linux Kubuntu 19.10 [TuxThePenguin0]

 It's the same enclosure as my W540 build here, this was mostly an experiment since I have this Mac now and I am using it with an officially supported version of MacOS unlike my ill-fated 2011 MacBook Pro build with the same enclosure that ended up being replaced not long after I got it working in Linux.

 Coming as soon as I remember to take pictures while I'm not busy using the eGPU

-Pretty standard TB1/2 eGPU setup on MacOS, I just ran purge wrangler, connected the eGPU and it all worked great with one exception, that I have mentioned later in this build.
+Pretty standard TB1/2 eGPU setup on MacOS, I just ran purge wrangler, connected the eGPU and it all worked great.

 First thing to note, if you happen to have an older Macbook Air like this one and you want more GPU performance to play games don't do this.
 You are better off buying an old office PC and putting in a higher end GPU because of the price of Thunderbolt (especially TB2) enclosures.
 The only reason I did this is because I already had the eGPU from my main setup and wanted to do some experimentation, not to mention on occasion I might want the extra monitors with MacOS.